mardambey/mypipe/README.md

 stream and the `stdout` producer will print out mutations to the console.

+## Configuring mypipe to produce events into Kafka
+mypipe can produce mutations into Kafka either generically or more specifically.
+See the above sections for more explanation on what this means.

+### Generic Kafka topics
+In order to set up mypipe to produce events to Kafka generically, a producer must be added to the `producers` section of the configuration.
+This is similar to the `stdout` producer added earlier.

+    producers {
+        kafka-generic {
+            class = "mypipe.producer.KafkaMutationGenericAvroProducer"
+        }
+    }

+This producer must then be joined with a data consumer using a pipe.
+The configuration of the Kafka brokers will also be passed to the producer.

+    pipes {
+        kafka-generic {
+            enabled = true
+            consumers = ["database1"]
+            producer {
+              kafka-generic {
+                 metadata-brokers = "localhost:9092"
+              }
+            }
+        }
+    }

+This pipe connects `database1` with the Kafka cluster defined by the values in the `meta-brokers` key, brokers must be comma separated.
+As mentioned before, once this pipe is active it will produce events into Kafka topics based on the database and table the mutations are coming from.
+Topics are named as such:

+    $database_$table_generic

+Each of these topics contain ordered mutations for the database / table tuple.

 For a more complete configuration file, take a look at the sample configuration shown later in this document.

+### Consuming mutations pushed into Kafka via console (generically)
+In order to generically consume and display the mutations pushed into Kafka, the provided generic console consumer will help.
+It can be used by invoking the following command:

+    ./sbt "project runner" \
+    "runMain mypipe.runner.KafkaGenericConsoleConsumer $database_$table_generic zkHost:2181 groupId"

+This will consume messages for the given `$database` / `$table` tuple from the Kafka cluster specified by the given ZooKeeper ensemble connection string and the consumer group ID to use.

 # Tests
 In order to run the tests you need to configure `test.conf` with proper MySQL